Installing Octez#

 Octez static binaries are signed via GPG.
 To verify that a binary was not tampered with,

-you can download and import our public GPG key and use gpg
+you can download and import our public GPG key and use gpg to verify the signature associated with the binary.

 curl -O https://packages.nomadic-labs.com/octez.asc